 - Pour egg mixture into the dry ingredients and stir together.
 Stir in cherries and 1/4 cup sliced almonds, reserving 1/4 cup almonds for later.

-- Spoon batter into the prepared muffin pan, filling each cavity 2/3 to 3/4 of the way full.
+Spoon batter into the prepared muffin pan, filling each cavity 2/3 to 3/4 of the way full.
+Sprinkle with the remaining sliced almonds.

 - Bake for 25-30 minutes or until the tops spring back when lightly touched.